1. What Is Sharepoint 2010?

 Answer: Solutions are the container packages for Features.
 The solution basically, is a cabinet (.cab) file with extension .wsp which contains various components needed to be deployed(features, web parts, custom forms, etc) along with files that describe some important metadata about those Components.
 Once a Solution is installed on a server in the farm, you can deploy it to any web application from your Solution Management.

 7. What is the latest version of SharePoint and explain its main features in brief?

-The latest version of SharePoint is SharePoint 2013.
-The main features of it are that it has an improved performance, it provides new features for Business Connectivity Services (BCS), it supports Cross-Site publishing and an improved and better search with precise results.
+Answer: The latest version of SharePoint is SharePoint 2013.
+The main features of it are that it has improved performance, it provides new features for Business Connectivity Services (BCS), it supports Cross-Site publishing and an improved and better search with precise results.
 Also, they have made changes in the workflow architecture.
 It also provides a Design Manager which helps in publishing sites.
 SharePoint 2013 also provides office web app servers and have newly added social networking features.
 As everything is on mobile devices these days, they enable the user with an optimized user interface for mobile devices.
 It also has shredded BLOBs for storage.
-There were some issues in older version which were having performance issues but now have been improved like distributed Cache service, minimal download strategy, and the shredded storage.
+There were some issues in an older version which were having performance issues but now have been improved like distributed Cache service, minimal download strategy, and the shredded storage.

 8. What is GAC in SharePoint?

-9. What is the concept of Content Type in SharePoint?
+9. What is the concept of Content-Type in SharePoint?

 10. Do you have any additional experience and/or education which might enhance your status as a candidate?

-Mention any on-job training you might have done, as well as any skills you might have learned from past experiences – describe these in detail to make them concrete for the interviewer.
+Answer: Mention any on-job training you might have done, as well as any skills you might have learned from past experiences – describe these in detail to make them concrete for the interviewer.
 If you have any database experience or web development expertise, or anything relevant of this sort, mention it too.

 11. What is Site collection?